 A striking contrast to the Las Vegas Strip, Thousand Trails Las Vegas RV Park is a serene destination surrounded by desert wilderness.
 Located just six miles south of downtown Las Vegas, Thousand Trails offers not only peaceful surroundings but also convenience for guests.
 Some of the park’s amenities include: a dog park, swimming pool, horseshoe pits, cable and Wi-Fi.
 You’ll enjoy returning to the park after a day in the busy city of Las Vegas.

 Pack a picnic lunch and grab your hiking boots, you’re about to take an adventure through one of America’s greatest wonders-the Grand Canyon!
-The South Rim trail offers plenty of idyllic views of the historic canyon, but can be hot so be sure to pack your water.
+The South Rim trail offers plenty of idyllic views of the historic canyon but can be hot so be sure to pack your water.
 Bring a camera to capture the best sights!
 The trail is 12 miles long, but it can be tailored to fit your hiking needs.
 Shuttles stop along the trail at different points, offering a way back to the entrance if needed.
-The longest stretch between shuttle stops is 3 miles, but the majority of stops are offered every 1 to 1 ½ miles.
-View this handout from the National Park Service for more information.
+The longest stretch between shuttle stops is 3 miles, but most stops are offered every 1 to 1 ½ miles.

 Cost: $25 (Fee per vehicle for Grand Canyon National Park)

 Have you ever wondered what it’s like to walk on the sky?
 Soar like an eagle?
 Well now you can experience both at the Grand Canyon Skywalk.
 This splurge is well worth it on the last destination of your west coast trip.
 You’ll be able to see deep into the canyon on the clear floor of the skywalk.
 Weather may affect availability, so be sure to call ahead in advance.